symfony-x/symfony-x-admin/README.md

 Not Alpha Yet - couple weeks at least.

 Symfony-XXX is a Symfony [LAST Stack](https://symfonycasts.com/screencast/last-stack/last-stack) rapid project development and deployment template for the purpose of creating a minimal viable product in minimal viable time.
-Based on [Symfony-X](https://github.com/symfony-x/symfony-x), it adds database and a basic docker compose environment for Postgres DB.
+Based on [Symfony-X2](https://github.com/symfony-x/symfony-x2), it adds users / dashboards / ai dev env.

 ## Installation